Updated: Jan 28

 "Our interns are amazing ambassadors for our organization.
 By bringing passionate and dedicated individuals into the internship program we will advance our in-water efforts to restore Florida's Coral Reef and increase our ability to share our mission with others.
 We are beyond excited to further develop the internship program and cannot wait to meet our new team members in January!" - JD Reinbott, Volunteer Coordinator

 This year is the perfect time for us to welcome our biggest group of new interns ever!
-The National Fish and Wildlife Foundation recently awarded a grant of $5 million to CRF™ and Mote Marine Laboratory & Aquarium.
-CRF™ and our collaborators will be working to return more than 60,000 corals to the reef over the next few years.
+The National Fish and Wildlife Foundation recently awarded a grant of $5 million to The National Marine Sanctuary Foundation to support reef restoration.
+CRF™ and Mote Marine Laboratory & Aquarium will be working to return more than 60,000 corals to the reef over the next few years.
 This is a huge undertaking and we couldn’t accomplish it without an enthusiastic team of interns.

 Many of our interns have gone on to do amazing work in the field of marine science.
 You can see what some of our CRF™ Alumni are up to here.

 NATIONAL BATTLING BIOFOUL STUDENT CHALLENGE

 This year, for our national student challenge, we are tackling a new problem – biofouling!

 Read the full press release and register here!

 Applications are accepted until the position is filled.
 Apply today!